A Brief History

 An attractive sort of pyramidal building, critics have decried the reinforced nature of the base as a blatant example of giving in to fear of new terror attacks, though many would consider such measure merely prudent.
 If you find yourself in New York City, you can enjoy the scenic view from the Observation Deck, located a lofty 1254 feet up.

-Are super tall, gigantic skyscrapers worth the cost and effort?
+Question for students (and subscribers): Are super tall, gigantic skyscrapers worth the cost and effort?
 Are they too vulnerable in today’s world of terror?
-Please share your opinions on these subjects.
+Please share your opinions on these subjects in the comments section below this article.

 Your readership is much appreciated!